pankaj-pp/dd-sdk-reactnative/CONTRIBUTING.md

 Workspaces are managed with [Lerna](https://github.com/lerna/lerna).

+If you are using Visual Studio Code, please make sure to set workspace version of TypeScript instead of bundled with Visual Studio, check [this](https://stackoverflow.com/a/39676463/3222695) to see how to do it.

 ### Native Module development

 By default, the iOS and Android source files are automatically generated based on the [dd-mobile-bridge](https://github.com/DataDog/dd-mobile-bridge) repository.